rmadhu/rails_girls_next/README.md

 atm.rb - Imagine an ATM that holds $5, $10 and 20$ notes.
 Write a function that returns as few notes as possible.
 This exercise utilized pair programming and test driven development (TDD).

-These tutorials were done at the Rails Girls Next Sydney event in March 2015.
+These tutorials were done at the Rails Girls Next event held in Sydney in March 2015.